pydata/pydata-sphinx-theme/docs/user_guide/light-dark.rst

         background: black;
     }

-A complete list of the used colors for this theme can be found in the :doc:`CSS style section <styling>`.
+A complete list of the colors used in this theme can be found in the :doc:`CSS style section <styling>`.

 Use theme-dependent content
 ---------------------------